awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.BestPractices.md

 **Note**
 The permissions required to start replication on an Amazon Aurora MySQL DB cluster are restricted and not available to your Amazon RDS master user\.
 Because of this, you must use the Amazon RDS [ mysql\_rds\_set\_external\_master](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/mysql_rds_set_external_master.html) and [ mysql\_rds\_start\_replication](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/mysql_rds_start_replication.html) procedures to set up replication between your Amazon Aurora MySQL DB cluster and your MySQL DB instance\.

-### Start Replication Between an External Master Instance and a MySQL DB Instance on Amazon RDS<a name="AuroraMySQL.BestPractices.ReadScaling.Procedure"></a>
+### Start Replication Between an External Source Instance and a MySQL DB Instance on Amazon RDS<a name="AuroraMySQL.BestPractices.ReadScaling.Procedure"></a>

 1. Make the source MySQL DB instance read\-only: